/ 5 min read

 Gamification supporting the CELUS process

-As the CELUS Engineering Platform is an innovative and complex product, a way had to be found how to convey the workflow and advantages to a new team member.
+As the CELUS Design Platform is an innovative and complex product, a way had to be found how to convey the workflow and advantages to a new team member.
 The approach to do it is very straightforward: Everyone will create their own piece of electronics by using the Software, be it a marketing manager or Python developer.
 It is about getting excited about the product and being creative with almost no limits.
 For example, Oleksandra created a device to monitor humidity and temperature in her snail terrarium at home.
 “It was really great!
 It showed me that even without knowledge in electronics with some help and our software I can create something useful for everyday life within minutes and it’s really great to see it with your own eyes”, says Oleksandra.

 Foreigners have it harder